okohll/abdocs/content/docs/workflows/advanced/recursive-workflows.md

 Firstly, with for our main recipe (let’s call it Tom Yum Soup), look at all the direct ingredients and make a copy list, we’ll call it the _exploded ingredients_.
 After this step it will just be exactly the same ingredients as the main list, but later on we’ll recurse and add ingredients of ingredients.

-In agileBase parlance, a workflow will copy all the items from an _ingredient lines_ table to an _exploded ingredient lines_ table.
+In Agilebase parlance, a workflow will copy all the items from an _ingredient lines_ table to an _exploded ingredient lines_ table.
 Each exploded ingredient line will have

 * a link to the main recipe, i.e. Tom Yum Soup
 * a link to it’s corresponding ingredient line e.g. 10 grams of chilli paste